 - Achieve a high level of clinical competence in implant restoration and uncomplicated implant surgery

-The second-year Fellow is expected to:
+The second-year Resident is expected to:

 - Successfully complete the one-year fellowship and be evaluated by the faculty as a candidate for a second year of training.
 Successful completion of the one-year fellowship does not mean automatic inclusion into the second year of training.
 Only candidates deemed qualified by the faculty will be considered for the second year of training.
 The completion of a second year qualifies for a Certificate of Advanced Studies (Implant Dentistry)

 - Have a working knowledge of all aspects of implant-supported restorations.

 - Develop a working knowledge of the surgical techniques for placement of dental implant fixtures.

 - Develop a working knowledge of dealing with treating emergencies related to the placement of dental implants.